 He explains, “The term spamming got used to apply to a few different behaviours.
 One was to flood the computer with so much data as to crash it.
 Another was to ‘spam the database’ by having a program create a huge number of objects, rather than creating them by hand.
 And the term was sometimes used to mean simply flooding a chat session with a bunch of text inserted by a program.”

-Much of that nerd culture were Monty Python fans, and everyone knew the annoying Spam song.
+Many of the members of video game and nerd culture were also Monty Python fans, and everyone knew the annoying Spam song.

 It’s like the Monty Python skit.
 When your inbox fills up with unwanted junk all you want to do is yell, “Shut up!”

 It’s funny how an irreverent piece of sketch comedy from the 1970s repositioned a brand of lunch meats into a common phrase.
-Sometimes you never know how a brand name may evolve.
+Sometimes you never know how a brand name may evolve, and that’s the lesson.
+Someone could take your name, make a song out of it, start an inside joke that lasts for decades, and then finally the term can be added to our social vocabulary in a way the brand never imagined.